-The next step is to visit ONE GIS application website (from the following table or other places) and provide a short summary of the Website's purpose and its major GIS/Mapping functions.
-You should spend no more 15 minutes to finish this part.
+The next step is to visit ONE GIS application website (from the following table or some other place) and provide a short summary of the Website's purpose and its major GIS/Mapping functions.
+You should spend no more 15 minutes doing this part.